Anmijo/Anmijo/README.md

-### Hi there 👋
 ### About Me

-- I am a Mechatronics Engineer who revels in building things!
+- I am a Computer Engineer who revels in building things!
 My main interests are Robotics, 3D-Printing, IoT, and Computer Vision :eyes:
-- You can reach me via email (garamizo91@gmail.com), [LinkedIn](https://www.linkedin.com/in/garamizo/), [Printables](https://www.printables.com/@garamizo) or GitHub issues.
+- You can reach me via email (jo.hazboun@gmail.com) or [LinkedIn]([https://www.linkedin.com/in/johnny-hazboun/]).
 - I would welcome your feedback on my projects and suggestions for new features!

 ### Project Status